Niedwin/cube3D/README.md

 ### *Description*

-> this is a test "blockquote"
+> This project aims to
 >
-> > this is a test "nested blockquote"
+>

 ### *Instructions*

+>

 ### *Resources*

+>

 ### *Submission details*

+> Along with the code needed to build the executable the project is shipped
+> with various pre-built **.cub** files, sorted into working or non-working
+> folders to enable faster testing.